Welcome to IMT and I look forward to meeting you at the IMT boot camp.

 Essential pre-course preparation includes:

 I hope this information is useful.
+Further tips from one of the trainees who attended boot camp last year is included here.
 I am excited about the opportunities that boot camp presents and I am very much looking forward to meeting you all.
 If you have questions about any aspect of the boot camp, please do not hesitate to get in touch.

 APGD for IMT simulation